Marie Curie (charity): Volunteer services

-The charity runs Helper and Companion volunteer services for people living with a terminal illness which provide companionship towards the end of life.
+The charity runs Companion volunteer services at home, in hospitals and over the phone for people living with a terminal illness which provide companionship and respite towards the end of life.

 Campaigning

 Marie Curie campaigns on issues which affect people living with a terminal illness and those close to them.

 In 2021, their Scrap Six Months campaign with the Motor Neurone Disease Association resulted in a change in the law in Scotland, Northern Ireland, England and Wales.
 This made it easier for people diagnosed with a terminal illness to access the benefits they need.

 Previously, there was a rule in place meaning people diagnosed with a terminal illness could only get quick and easy access to financial support if a doctor or nurse said they had less than six months to live.

-In 2022, Marie Curie’s campaign to Make End of Life Care Fair resulted in a change being made to the UK Government’s Health and Care Bill.
+In 2022, Marie Curie's campaign to Make End of Life Care Fair resulted in a change being made to the UK Government's Health and Care Bill.
 The change will mean that, in the future, end of life care must be provided by law in every part of England where local people need it.

 Policy and research

-Marie Curie is the UK’s leading charitable funder of palliative and end of life care research.
+Marie Curie is the UK's leading charitable funder of palliative and end of life care research.
 It funds its own researchers, and works in partnership with other organisations.
 Marie Curie research investments aim to improve the care and support that people affected by any terminal illness and their families receive.

 Every year, the charity awards research project grants in open competition through the Marie Curie Research Grants Scheme.
 All applications are subject to a process of external peer review before a final decision is made by an independent funding committee.

 Marie Curie supports and funds the work of two long term Palliative Care Research Facilities across the UK − the Marie Curie Palliative Care Research Unit, UCL and the Marie Curie Palliative Care Research Centre, Cardiff University.
 It hosts an annual research conference with professionals from across research, policy and health and social care to share the latest evidence and innovation in palliative and end of life care.

 The charity also encourages research across its hospices and nursing service.
 To help achieve this, three posts are held through its Research Facilitator Programme at Marie Curie Hospices in Belfast, Edinburgh and the West Midlands.